-Sean Hammond is a highly recommended barrister with over 20 years experience.
+Sean Hammond is a highly recommended barrister with almost 30 years experience.

-He is consistently ranked as a leader in his field in both Chambers & Partners and Legal 500
+He is consistently ranked as a leader in his field in the legal directories.

 Sean has considerable experience defending individuals charged with allegations of murder, drug smuggling, firearms offences and people trafficking.
 He has particular expertise in dealing with issues of disclosure and public interest immunity.

-- R v Oztas: Defended Mr Oztas who was charged with facilitating the entry of illegal immigrants to the UK by light aircraft to private airfields in Kent.
-The case attracted national media coverage.
+Defended Mr Oztas who was charged with facilitating the entry of illegal immigrants to the UK by light aircraft to private airfields in Kent.

-- R v Dimitrov: Defended Mr Dimitrov in the first ever prosecution under the Sexual Offences Act involving the exploitation of young girls from Eastern Europe in the sex trade.
-The case attracted national media coverage.
+Defended Mr Dimitrov in the first ever prosecution under the Sexual Offences Act involving the exploitation of young girls from Eastern Europe in the sex trade.

 In recent years Sean has specialised in advising and defending individuals, directors and companies facing allegations of fraud, money laundering, corruption, and offences under the Companies Act.

 He is often asked to provide advice to individuals and companies in pre-charge and ancillary matters such as compliance, financial services regulation, restraint proceedings, seizure, and issues of disclosure and privilege.

 Much of Sean’s work involves parallel civil and criminal proceedings and he has gained considerable experience in this area.
 He also accepts instructions to appear before the First-tier tribunal in cases arising out of alleged MTIC frauds.